RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 Amendments to House Rules must be passed by a 2/3 affirmative vote of members currently residing at the House during fall or spring terms when Cornell University is in session.
 Amendments made during the academic year shall appear in meeting minutes and shall be noted in attachments to the current version of the House Rules.
 The attachments will be incorporated into an update of the House Rules by the next academic year.
 Outdated versions of the House Rules will be archived.

-# Appendix A – Von Cramm Summer House Rules
+# Appendix A – Redbud Summer House Rules
 [created April 15, 2010] [Proposed and Passed May 2010]

 ## Rationale

 These House Rules outline policies and guidelines for behavior for summer house members in hopes of protecting their well-being, preventing conflict, and aiding in conflict resolution.
-Most of these rules are abridged and adapted from Von Cramm’s constitution to better apply to the summer living situation for members who may or may not be house members<sup>4</sup>.
+Most of these rules are abridged and adapted from Redbud’s constitution to better apply to the summer living situation for members who may or may not be house members<sup>4</sup>.
 Extra policies have been added that reflect foreseen or past issues particular to the summer.

 ## Occupancy Period